HPCguy/Squint/README.md

 generation, and peephole optimization.  mc.c is a follow on to the AMaCC compiler.
 See the AMaCC documentation referenced below for more information.

-This repo also contains the Squint peephole optimizer, written by HPCguy.
-This optimizer cuts the number of executable instructions in the compiled code roughly in half.
-The tests/sieve.c benchmark provides an optimization example, and runs roughly ***3.5x faster after peephole optimization***.
+The Squint peephole optimizer, written by HPCguy, cuts the number of executable instructions in the compiled code roughly in half.
+The tests/sieve.c benchmark provides an optimization example, and runs roughly
+***3.5x faster after peephole optimization***.

 The original AMaCC compiler is based on the phenomenal work of the team at https://github.com/jserv/amacc , and I strongly suggest